 Sore hocks, a common foot condition in which the sole of a rabbit’s foot becomes raw and inflamed, can be caused by a number of different problems.
-Here are some common cases of sore hocks as well as the recommended treatment.
+We’ll discuss some common causes and the recommended treatment.

 Causes of Sore Hocks